 But you can be at risk for some extravagant medical bills should you find yourself in need of a hospital.
 Although the Affordable Care Act limits your exposure somewhat, many ER doctors are considered “contractors” and you may find yourself on the receiving end of a hefty bill.
 So, what do you do?

-Additionally, there are out of pocket maximums.
+Additionally, there are out-of-pocket maximums.
 So, should you find yourself in need of major medical services, eventually your insurance will take over entirely.
 This will majorly limit your financial exposure.

 Unfortunately, it can be very, very difficult to find a plan with nationwide PPO coverage on the marketplace.
 To see what plans are available in your area, check out Healthcare.gov.
 Even if you’re planning to travel, you’ll need to input some type of home base state.
-Some states offer many more travel friendly plans than others, so we highly recommend working with a broker to ensure you’re getting the best plan for needs.
+Some states offer many more travel-friendly plans than others, so we highly recommend working with a broker to ensure you’re getting the best plan for your needs.

 You can also work with a broker to find a private plan which may open up your options significantly.

 Short Term Medical Health Insurance

 A really good option for long-term travelers is short-term medical plans.
 You can usually access the same benefits as marketplace plans with the added benefit of nationwide PPO coverage.
 Additionally, STM is usually much less expensive.
 However, they are not perfect and they are not for everyone.

 - They are not available to purchase in all states